 The NAS framework shown in Figure \ref{fig:Framwork} is pivotal in achieving our primary objective of effectively detecting anomalies in multivariate time series data.
 By employing the NSGA-II algorithm, our NAS process systematically navigates the vast architectural landscape of transformer models.
 This step is essential in identifying an architecture that not only excels in anomaly detection accuracy but also aligns with the computational constraints of practical deployment scenarios.
-The rigorous optimization and selection of transformer architectures through NAS directly contribute to enhancing the performance and efficiency of the TransNAS-TSAD framework, thereby fulfilling our goal of developing a robust and adaptable anomaly detection system.
+The optimal selection of transformer architectures through NAS directly contributes to enhancing the performance and efficiency of the \frameworkname{} framework, thereby fulfilling our goal of developing a robust and adaptable anomaly detection system.